BIPs bitcoin improvement proposals

 9 - Version bits with timeout and delay

-BIP: 9 source Title: Version bits with timeout and delay Author: Pieter Wuille Peter Todd Greg Maxwell Rusty Russell Comments-Summary: No comments yet.
-Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0009 Status: Final Type: Informational Created: 2015-10-04 License: PD Table of ContentsAbstractMotivationSpecificationSelection guidelinesStatesBit flagsNew consensus rulesState transitionsWarning mechanismgetblocktemplate changesSupport for future changesRationaleDeploymentsCopyright Abstract This document specifies a proposed change to the semantics of the 'version' field in Bitcoin blocks, allowing multiple backward-compatible changes (further called "soft forks") to be deployed in parallel.
+BIP: 9 source Title: Version bits with timeout and delay Authors: Pieter Wuille Peter Todd Greg Maxwell Rusty Russell Status: Deployed Type: Informational Assigned: 2015-10-04 License: PD Table of ContentsAbstractMotivationSpecificationSelection guidelinesStatesBit flagsNew consensus rulesState transitionsWarning mechanismgetblocktemplate changesSupport for future changesRationaleDeploymentsCopyright Abstract This document specifies a proposed change to the semantics of the 'version' field in Bitcoin blocks, allowing multiple backward-compatible changes (further called "soft forks") to be deployed in parallel.
 It relies on interpreting the version field as a bit vector, where each bit can be used to track an independent change.
 These are tallied each retarget period.
-Once the consensus change succeeds or times out, there is a "fallow" pau...
+Once the consensus change succeeds or times out, there is a "fallow" pause after which the bit can be reused for later changes.
+Motivation BIP 34 introduced a mechanism fo...

 173 - Base32 address format for native v0-16 witness outputs

-BIP: 173 source Layer: Applications Title: Base32 address format for native v0-16 witness outputs Author: Pieter Wuille Greg Maxwell Comments-Summary: No comments yet.
-Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0173 Status: Final Type: Informational Created: 2017-03-20 License: BSD-2-Clause Replaces: 142 Superseded-By: 350 Table of ContentsIntroductionAbstractCopyrightMotivationExamplesSpecificationBech32Segwit address formatCompatibilityRationaleReference implementationsRegistered Human-readable PrefixesAppendicesTest vectorsChecksum designAcknowledgementsDisclosures (added 2024) Introduction Abstract This document proposes a checksummed base32 format, "Bech32", and a standard for native segregated witness output addresses using it.
+BIP: 173 source Layer: Applications Title: Base32 address format for native v0-16 witness outputs Authors: Pieter Wuille Greg Maxwell Comments-Summary: No comments yet.
+Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0173 Status: Deployed Type: Informational Assigned: 2017-03-20 License: BSD-2-Clause Replaces: 142 Proposed-Replacement: 350 Table of ContentsIntroductionAbstractCopyrightMotivationExamplesSpecificationBech32Segwit address formatCompatibilityRationaleReference implementationsRegistered Human-readable PrefixesAppendicesTest vectorsChecksum designAcknowledgementsDisclosures (added 2024) Introduction Abstract This document proposes a checksummed base32 format, "Bech32", and a standard for native segregated witness output addresses using it.
 Copyright This BIP is licensed under the 2-clause BSD license.
 Motivation For most of its history, Bitcoin has relied on base58 addresses with a truncated double-SHA256 checksum.
-They were part of...
+They...

 123 - BIP Classification